abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 the areas in which we have more work to do, and the areas in which we have a good handle on the practice.
 What happens when we experience some difficulty and anger arises?
-What happens when we get what we want and an experience of happiness and well being arises?
+What happens when we get what we want and an experience of happiness and well-being arises?
 How do we respond to that?
 Do we take it for granted?
 Do we make assumptions?
 Do we create certainty around it?
 Do we get caught up in it?
 Do we create a sense of self around it?